- MIS Solutions

 Within IMP you can specify default rules for how you’d like versions to be laid out on a sheet, horizontally or one per column, for example.
 But if you’re not happy with these default rules for a particular job, you can unlock the project and then manually drag and drop the versions around until it fits with your production workflow.
 This automatically updates Tharstern and the estimate will also update to reflect these changes.

-By connecting your MIS to this very cool imposition software, you are very quickly and easily able to identify opportunities to reduce waste and save money on substrate, while ensuring your nested solutions are production valid for your business.
+By connecting your MIS to this very cool imposition software, you are very quickly and easily able to identify opportunities to reduce waste and save money on substrate, while ensuring your nested solutions are production valid for your business, helping you stand out from the competition.
 If you’ve diversified into other product ranges recently, this is definitely something worth considering for your workflow, especially if you’re now producing short-run jobs for non-rectangular products.

 To see our connection with IMP in action, take a look at the video below.